SIX TYPES OF TEA

 Key facts

-Highly celebrated in Chinese culture, Oolong tea is the most intricate tea to make.
+Highly celebrated in Chinese culture, Oolong tea is the most intricate of all.
 Learn about the 15 steps of tea-making.

-Known for its health benefits, Oolong is the world’s most expensive tea.
-DA HONG PAO, produced in Wuyishan, leads the pack.
-The film 9 DRAGONS TEA traces Oolong tea’s history and how this storied tea spread from Wuyishan to Japan, India, and other countries.
+Known for its health benefits, Oolong is the world’s most expensive Tea.
+DA HONG PAO, produced in the Wuyi Mountains, leads the pack.
+The documentary TEA: The Drink That Changed The World traces the history of Oolong tea and how this storied tea spread from Wuyishan to Japan, India, and other countries.

 5. Black Tea

-Black Tea is a historic tea.
-Do you ever wonder where your favorite cup of Black tea, such as Earl Grey, English Breakfast, Darjeeling Black tea, come from?
+Do you ever wonder where your favorite cup of Black Tea, such as Earl Grey, English Breakfast, or Darjeeling Black tea, comes from?
+Explore the rich history of Black tea, for it is a cup of history

-Lapsang Souchong gave birth to all other Black teas, including Assam Black tea, Ceylon Black tea, Darjeeling or Kenya Black tea, etc. How did tea spread from the Wuyi Mountains to India, Sri Lanka, and Africa?
-An excellent question indeed.
+Lapsang Souchong gave birth to all other Black teas, including Assam Black tea, Ceylon Black tea, Darjeeling Black tea, and Kenya Black tea.
+How did Tea spread from the Wuyi Mountains to India, Sri Lanka, and Africa?
+That is an excellent question indeed.

-In the documentary 9 DRAGONS TEA, we interviewed Mr. Jiang Yuan-Xun, the direct descendant of Lapsang Souchong’s inventor.
-The 24th generation Black tea master told the incredible origin story and how Lapsang Souchong tea influenced the world.
-This historic Black tea fueled the American spirit for independence.
+In the TEA Documentary, we interviewed Mr. Jiang Yuan-Xun, the direct descendant of the inventor of Lapsang Souchong.
+This 24th-generation Black tea master told the incredible origin story of Lapsang Souchong tea and how it influenced the world.
+This historic Black Tea sparked American independence.

 Fun Facts